In The Beginning…

 With A Little Luck…

 So now you are all saying…OK, I know these guys, seen them play a bunch of times, lets go check out the new guys.
 The line-up looks solid and they are ready to go!
 As luck would have it, one of the founders of the band, Eyal, was just starting out his young family and for those of you who have just gotten married, and/or had your first little one, you know there is no time for things like playing in a band.
 On the eve of the first show with Tim and Tommy, Eyal was forced to bow out.
 We figured we would just move forward that night with one guitar.
 Tommy then spoke up and said “I learned all of the guitar parts, I can handle it.”
 Sure enough, Tommy played his ass off that night and we had a hugely successful night.
-We were comfortable knowing that Eyal was under no pressure now because Tommy could fill in at any time.
+The funniest part of the night was meeting Tommy’s family for the first time.
+His brother approached me and said “Tommy said he was in a band, but I didn’t think it was a BAND, band.”
+I told him yes we were real and would be playing all of San Diego.
+We were now comfortable knowing that Eyal was under no pressure now because Tommy could fill in at any time.
 We carried on through the winter, spring and into the summer of 2017.
 It was during the summer that some cracks started showing.
 We were gaining a bigger following and playing in more places than ever before.
 In 2015 and 2016 we played 16 shows, in 2017 alone, we were on a pace to play closer to 30 shows.
 Natalia, who was also the singer in another local band, was starting to run into a lot of conflicts with her schedule, and our push to get into even more places and play even more shows was not working for her.
 We mutually parted ways in the summer of 2017.
-So here we were, again, looking for a permanent player in our band.
+So here we were, again, looking for a permanent singer in our band.

 I COME FROM A LAND DOWN UNDER…

 We wanted to get back up to speed quickly after Natalia’s departure.
 Normally, a three or four month wait to get someone up to speed was acceptable, but we, at this point really were starting to take off locally and we were getting all kinds of gigs thrown at us.
+We had momentum.
 We didn’t want to cancel, so we put the impossible task of being ready in less than a month on our new singer.
 It was basically “You want to join this band, we have a gig in about four weeks up in Encinitas, you gonna be ready?”
 Those of you who follow us know that we play all over the place.
 Hard rock, Metal, Alt, you name it, but when a rock star falls into your lap oh those times they are a changin’.
 That rock star was Kes O’Hara.
 Bon Scott, Lemmy, Rod Stewart and Wendy O. Williams got together and had a baby, and it was Kes O’Hara from Orange, NSW, Australia.
-The fit with Sonic Tonic was not exact, and we would have to change up our act a bit to accomodate her, but what the hell, lets go!
+The fit with Sonic Tonic was not as exact as we would have liked, and we would have to change up our act a bit to accomodate her, but what the hell, lets go!

 Kes O’Hara